Criminal Justice, B.A. Overview

 To apply for admission to this program, you first need to submit an application for undergraduate admission (plus a $30 application fee) and be admitted to the University of West Florida.
 In addition, you must:

-- Submit official transcripts from all regionally accredited institutions previously attended
+- Submit official transcripts from all institutions previously attended whose accrediting agency is included on the list of UWF approved accrediting agencies

 - Submit ACT or SAT scores